Do-it-yourself investing

-Do-it-yourself (DIY) investing, self-directed investing or self-managed investing is an investment approach where the investor chooses to build and manage his or her own investment portfolio instead of hiring an agent, such as a stockbroker, investment adviser, private banker, or financial planner.
+Do-it-yourself (DIY) investing, self-directed investing or self-managed investing is an investment approach where the investor chooses to build and manage their own investment portfolio instead of hiring an agent, such as a stockbroker, investment adviser, private banker, or financial planner.

 Overview

 The DIY approach has pervaded many activities that were traditionally performed exclusively by institutions or trained professionals.
 A common approach to investing, for many investors, is to hire investment representation to build and manage their portfolios.
 The main duties of investment representatives are to provide ongoing advice, allocate money to asset classes and investment products, and to make portfolio management decisions.

 Individual investors will often choose to manage their own investments rather than hiring outside representation.
 Common reasons for doing so include the avoidance of agency fees, dissatisfaction with the quality of service or the investment returns, distrust of the financial industry in general, or a desire to take control of the investing process.

 In addition, the advent of discount brokerages, proliferation of free financial resources on the Internet, and the availability of online research tools have also contributed to a large increase in DIY investing in recent years.
 There has also been empirical evidence that spam e-mail aims to manipulate stock pricing by influencing would-be investors.